 Powerful cyclone floods homes, cuts communications in western Myanmar; at least 6 dead, 700 injured

-Locals ride motorbike while lamp-posts and trees are fallen after Cyclone Mocha in Sittwe township, Rakhine State, Myanmar, Monday, May 15, 2023.
+In this photo provided by Myanmar Military True News Information Team on Monday, May 15, 2023, soldiers and polices unload relief items for victims at airport after Cyclone Mocha in Sittwe township, Rakhine State, Myanmar.
 Rescuers on Monday evacuated about 1,000 people trapped by seawater 3.6 meters (12 feet) deep along western Myanmar's coast after the powerful cyclone injured hundreds and cut off communications.
-(AP Photo)
+(Military True News Information Team via AP)

 Share: